-Prochlorperazine tablets are effective in treating nausea (feeling sick) and vomiting (being sick) from whatever cause.
-They are also used to treat migraine and dizziness due to ear problems and other causes.
+Prochlorperazine tablets are effective in treating nausea (feeling sick) and vomiting (being sick) associated with migraine.

 Prochlorperazine tablets contain prochlorperazine maleate.
 Prochlorperazine belongs to a large group of drugs known as phenothiazines, which have a variety of effects.

 2. What you need to know before you use Prochlorperazine tablets